-Data Protection Officer
+KPMG Data Protection Officer

-On registration, login and use of the user account, the user's IP address and time of login are also logged.
+On registration, login and use of the user account, the candidate's IP address and time of login are also logged.
 A legitimate interest pursuant to Article 6 (1)(f) EU GDPR is pursued by KPMG for security reasons (e.g. protection against abuse, unauthorised use).

 b) General data protection policy for the application process at KPMG

 (1) Application procedure